genometube/DropHiChew/README.md

 Steps and Performance

-Demultiplexing into fastq.gz Files for each cell:
+Demultiplexing: Approximately 1.5 days

 Resources: 10 threads in parallel (Intel Xeon Platinum 8475B 2.7 GHz), approximately 40GB of memory, and runs on a 2T Alibaba Cloud PL0 ESSD which delivers up to 10,000 IOPS.
-Time: Approximately 1.5 days

-Hi-C Pro Processing:
+Hi-C Pro Processing: Approximately 3 days

 Resources: 20 parallel tasks (Intel Xeon Platinum 8475B 2.7 GHz), each task using 2 threads and 10GB of memory, and runs on Alibaba Cloud NAS.
-Time: Approximately 3 days